DinoSolutions/Kirribilli/README.md

 <b>Prerequisites</b>

-Valid up to current development progress, new dependencies may be added.
+New dependencies may be added.

 ```
 pip install asammdf